I tried deploying an AI agent to AgentCore using AgentCore CLI

 agentcore add memory --name SharedMemory --strategies SEMANTIC,SUMMARIZATION --expiry 30

-Memory strategies include SEMANTIC (vector search), SUMMARIZATION (conversation summary), and USER_PREFERENCE (remembering user settings).
-Added Memory is defined in the memories array in agentcore.json and can be referenced in agent code via the environment variable MEMORY_SHAREDMEMORY_ID.
+Memory strategies include SEMANTIC (vector search), SUMMARIZATION (conversation history summarization), and USER_PREFERENCE (remembering user settings).
+Added Memory is defined in the memories array of agentcore.json and can be referenced in agent code through the environment variable MEMORY_SHAREDMEMORY_ID.

 Adding Gateway